 - Discipline: Astronomy

-Studies the origin, evolution and distribution of life in the geology, planetary science, atmospheric science, oceanography, and other sciences.
-Explore's the scientific reasons behind why the Solar System harbors a living planet.
+Study of the origin, evolution and distribution of life in the geology, planetary science, atmospheric science, oceanography, and other sciences.
+Will explore the scientific reasons behind why the Solar System harbors a living planet.
 Covers the factors that allow the Earth to support life and the potential for life on other planets within the universe.